antmartinez47/TimeMixer-TFM/search_space.md

 * Search Algorithm
 * Scheduler (Optional)

 The chosen objective function, in line with common practices in hyperparameter tuning literature for Deep Neural Networks, is the best validation loss after a certain number of epochs.
 The training set, validation set, input size, and output size are all consistent with the settings specified in the TimeMixer paper (obtained from the official GitHub repository linked to the paper).
 The reason for reporting the best validation loss, rather than the current validation loss, is that it reflects the peak performance of the evaluated configuration throughout the entire learning process, assuming that the validation dataset distribution aligns (approximately) with the test dataset distribution.
 If this assumption is invalid, we should consider more robust objective functions, such as those derived from iterative resampling methods like cross-validation.
+The chosen HPO algorithms are: random search, tpe, bohb (uses hyperband as scheduler) and smac (uses hyperband as scheduler), as explained in the thesis.

 To construct the search space, we must first identify the complete list of hyperparameters, select those relevant to our experiment, and assign a probability distribution to each in order to sample them during the hyperparameter optimization process.